vinsanity05/vinsanity05/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to watch disney films and Anime.

-These are the modules that i did throughout the Computer Science degree at University of the West of England:
+These are the modules that I did throughout the Computer Science degree at University of the West of England:

 **1st year:**